ttwange/api_snowflake_dbt/README.md

 ![API TO SNOWFLAKE WORKFLOW](image-3.png)

-- I had so many failures as i encountered different challenges:
+- Building a data pipeline has its own different challenges:
 ![Different flow runs](image-4.png)